-Unfortunately, there are a multitude of steps for filing probate in California and the process can take between 5 to 7 months.
+Unfortunately, there are numerous steps for filing probate in California, and the process can take between 5 to 7 months.
 First, if there is a will, it must be filed with the court within 30 days of the deceased’s death.
 The probate petition is usually started by the estate’s personal representative named in the will or, if one is not named, by a court-appointed representative.
 If named in the will, a court must still confirm the personal representative and issue documents authorizing him or her to act as a personal representative.
-If the personal representative determines that the deceased’s property must pass through full probate (e.g., if it is over $150,000 in value and not community property) the first step is to file a petition for probate.
+If the estate representative determines that the deceased’s property must pass through full probate (e.g., if it is over $150,000 in value and not community property) the first step is to file a petition for probate.
 This is a form provided by California courts and filed in the county where the deceased died or, if the deceased was a non-resident of California, in the county where the deceased owned real property.
 Additional forms are required depending on the particular situation.

 The personal representative must then gather all assets and file an inventory and appraisal form.
 Since the personal representative must pay out the estate’s debts, he or she must notify the creditors by sending them the Notice of Administration to Creditors form before paying those outstanding debts.

 The probate court then determines who receives the remaining property, and the representative distributes the assets.
 If the representative sells any real estate, the personal representative must file A Report of Sale and Petition for Order Confirming Sale of Real Property with the court to confirm any sales.
 The personal representative must prepare and file an estate tax return if the estate earned any income, and must also prepare a final income tax return for the deceased.

 After this is taken care of, the personal representative must file a final plan and accounting with the court to show how he handled everything as representative.
 If the court is satisfied that the personal representative correctly carried out their duties, the court will release the personal representative from his obligations.